 More information on the session can be found on the New Manufacturing page.

-NYCEDC has conducted seven iterations of the World to NYC program.
+NYCEDC has conducted eight iterations of the World to NYC program.
 Prior versions targeted international startups with the potential to expand into NYC.
 Program sessions were evenly divided between presentations on topics of interest (e.g., legal issues, NYC business ecosystem), tours of relevant sites (e.g., business incubators), and networking receptions.
 Delegates from the following countries have participated in the program: